What's the difference between foster care and adoption?

 - Personal References - You will be asked to provide the names, addresses, and phone numbers of three unrelated individuals who can share their knowledge about your experience with children, the stability of your marriage and/or household, and your motivation to adopt.

 What happens once my Family Assessment is completed?
-How long will it take for a child to be placed in my home?
+How long does the adoption process take?

 Once your Family Assessment is complete, the matching process is initiated.
 Your adoption specialist will regularly review your family assessment with the recruitment team to see if there is a possible match.
 The recruitment supervisor will also be informed of the characteristics of your family so that she can communicate that with other LAS offices.
 Once a possible match has been identified, you will be contacted by your worker.
 Information about the child(ren) will be presented to your family for consideration.

-Because matching children with the right family is a complicated process, the length of time it will take for a child to be placed cannot be accurately predicted.
-Some families receive placement quickly and others may wait years for the right match.
+Because matching children with the right family is a complicated process, the length of time it will take to adopt a child cannot be accurately predicted.
+Some families are able to adopt children quickly while others may wait years for the right match.
 Once you have a completed and approved Family Assessment, you may also begin to inquire about children photolisted in the MARE (Michigan Adoption Resource Exchange) book and/or website at www.mare.org.